 In recent years, Scotland’s grasslands have developed a bit of an image problem.
 To some, they are largely a wet desert, devoid of biodiversity and in desperate need of a ‘return’ to their original wooded state.
 To others, they represent an inefficient use of land and would be much better put under forestry or bioenergy crops to help the nation meet its net zero targets.
 These are, of course, rather crude characterisations of what are often (though not always!) more nuanced positions.
 Still, a green future for many people is one that will contain much less grassland than today.

 Given I come from a hill farming background, it won’t be a surprise to anyone reading this, that I have some misgivings with these arguments.
-That’s not to say that I completely disagree with them: many of our grasslands are managed in a deeply unsustainable fashion, and for a whole variety of reasons we need many more trees across our landscape.
+That’s not to say that I completely disagree with them: many of our grasslands are managed in a deeply unsustainable fashion, and for a whole variety of reasons, we need many more trees across our landscape.
 However, there has been nowhere near enough recognition of the immense contribution grasslands currently make to the nation’s social and environmental fabric, and the huge potential that exists to improve on this.

 Grasslands – and the grazing livestock they support – have been fundamentally important to Scotland’s people for millennia.
 Look at the OS map for the area surrounding our farm in Highland Perthshire, and it is littered with Gaelic placenames related to the keeping of cattle and goats.
 The goats, and to some extent the cows, have been replaced by sheep in recent times, a shift that speaks to the widespread social, cultural and ecological degradation that has occurred thanks to more than two centuries of Highland Clearances, followed by agricultural intensification.
 Still, that doesn’t change the fact that livestock grazing remains the key agricultural activity across much of Scotland – now, as then, because our challenging environment renders most of the land area largely unsuitable for cropping.
 The meat and milk produced from these otherwise unyielding lands may not be as essential to our survival as they were in centuries past.
 However, they still represent a very significant source of nutrition – a service I don’t think we should ever take for granted, especially with all the climate-related threats to crop production and food security that are coming our way.